WorldWindEarth/WorldWindEarth.github.io/simple-example.md

 ```

-This is how to embed a WorldWind into an HTML web page
+This is how to embed WorldWind into an HTML web page.

 ```html
 <!DOCTYPE html>